-On June 20, 2014, Granite entered into a construction loan (the "2017 Construction Loan") for U.S. \$26.2 million relating to land that was previously held for development in the United States (note 3(b)(ii)).
+On June 20, 2014, Granite entered into a construction loan (the "2017 Construction Loan") for U.S. \$26.2 million relating to a development project in the United States.
 Proceeds from the 2017 Construction Loan may only be used to pay for the construction cost of improvements on the property and other related costs, and loan advances are made based on the value of the work completed.
 Granite also has the option to extend the maturity date for two successive periods to June 20, 2018 and 2019, subject to certain terms and conditions.
-The 2017 Construction Loan is secured by a first mortgage lien on the property which had a fair value of \$31.3 million at December 31, 2014.
+The amounts drawn under the 2017 Construction Loan of \$28.5 million (U.S. \$20.6 million) are presented net of deferred financing costs of \$0.2 million.
+The 2017 Construction Loan is secured by a first mortgage lien on the property which had a fair value of \$66.7 million at December 31, 2015.
+The development project was completed in 2015.